bartelsjoshuac/Corduroy/GCS.md

 - Your public and private IPs can change under a basic GCS plan, check that and make note of them and update accordingly.
 For this reason, some security features were disabled in Django to avoid constant updates.

 ### *** Live GCS Demo instance ***
  - As of project submission on 12/08/24 a running instance is available on GCS at http://35.202.122.99:8000.
-This will remaining running through course completion, and can be restart at request if it is not available (out of education credits).
+This will remaining running through course completion, and can be restart at request if it is not available (out of education credits so it costs real money).
  - Use the same usernames, passwords a testing a local instance.
 This site has the same test data but may have additional test data from verification.